NatsuDrag9/reactjs-interview-questions/README.md

     3. State abstraction and manipulation.
     4. Props manipulation.

+   **Update:** The example by Khabir in this [link](https://stackoverflow.com/questions/45935409/understanding-react-higher-order-components) provides better clarity.

     **[⬆ Back to Top](#table-of-contents)**

 38. ### How to create props proxy for HOC component?